Self-sustainability: Description

 Self-sustainability is considered one of the "ilities" and is closely related to sustainability and availability.
 In the economics literature, a system that has the quality of being self-sustaining is also referred to as an autarky.

 Examples

+Mental and Physical Health

+Self sustainability supports mental and physical well-being.
+When individuals are self sustaining, it creates a sense of autonomy which gives them purpose.
+Therefore, this kind of lifestyle can lead an individual to have more of a sense of competence and control, thus boosting both their mental and physical health.
+Research indicates that higher levels of depressive symptoms actually are associate with lower self sufficiency in daily life.
+Moreover, self-sufficiency has been linked to improve mental and physical health outcomes.

 Political states

 Autarky exists whenever an entity can survive or continue its activities without external assistance.
 Autarky is not necessarily economic.
 For example, a military autarky would be a state that could defend itself without help from another country.

 Labor

 According to the Idaho Department of Labor, an employed adult shall be considered self-sufficient if the family income exceeds 200% of the Office of Management and Budget poverty income level guidelines.